10 days from £1,429 per person

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled Monarch Airlines or easyJet flight to Ljubljana or Zagreb in Croatia.
-On arrival we drive through beautiful scenes as we travel to Ptuj in Slovenia’s eastern province of Styria and the Grand Hotel Primus (4T).
+Titan’s VIP door-to-door travel service collects you from home for your flight to Ljubljana.
+On arrival we drive through beautiful scenes as we travel to Ptuj in Slovenia’s eastern province of Styria and the Grand Hotel Primus (4-star).
 Enjoy a welcome drink with time to relax before dinner this evening.

 Spend a day exploring Ptuj’s rich heritage at leisure, or choose an optional excursion to Maribor, Slovenia’s second largest city.
 This charming medieval city is worthy of exploration, with medieval towers, the remains of a city wall and, in the Lent district, the world’s oldest grapevine.
 This much celebrated vine has leant against the Old Vine House since the 1500s and still produces plump grapes.
 And beneath you lies one of central Europe’s oldest cellars, Vinag, with musty tunnels that stretch around two miles under the city.

 After breakfast we depart Ptuj for Slovenia’s capital.
 Despite being one of the smallest and youngest capitals in Europe, Ljubljana is well known for its rich medieval heritage, as well as a wonderful selection of Renaissance, Baroque and art nouveau buildings.
 We take a guided tour of the city and take time to explore independently, with opportunities to take the funicular up to Ljubljana Castle where you can enjoy magnificent city views.
 Endless cafés line the river, making an idyllic spot to rest before our journey continues to the Slovenian coast and our hotel, Grand Hotel Portorož (4-star), in the town of Portorož.